nuagenetworks/monostack-example/README.md

 ![animation](Images/tuto-lists-xib.gif)

-### And we are done.
+## And we are done!

-Reload the UI, and enjoy all the features you have for free!
-We just scratched the surface of what can be done with Monolithe Stack.
+Reload the UI, and enjoy what you have done!
+As you can see, you create full fledge features with very little code.
+We've just scratched the surface of what can be done with Monolithe Stack, and you need more information, you can checkout the various repositories using in this tutorial, and especially the source code of the Monolithe Specifications Director, which is a very complete application.

+We are using this stack and processes at (Nuage Networks)[https://nuagenetworks.net] for quite a while, and our life is a breathe since then.

+We hope you enjoyed this tutorial, and we can't wait to see what awesome things you will build using this stack.

+Happy coding!

+--
+The Nuage Networks UI/UX Team